S0001Light/sWJz4Kchess/README.md

 contact me through @github.com or on this project page discussion board.

-Looking for a few individuals that would like to work on this project with me through the internet for free.
+Looking for a few 2 to 4, individuals that would like to work on this project with me through the internet for free.

 See what happens.